 Abstract.
-We present an in-situ calibration process to derive the transient behaviour of the offsetting fluxgate magnetometer (MGF) instruments on the Cassiope spacecraft.
-The dynamic behaviour of the MGF changed on-orbit following a software update.

-Characterising the new instrument dynamics during normal spacecraft operations and then removing the transients was confounded by significant magnetic interference from the reaction wheels used to orient the spacecraft.
-Special operations were performed where data was taken in a safe-hold mode, with the reaction wheels stopped, following a single-event upset of the spacecraft bus flight computer after transiting the South Atlantic Anomaly.
-The slow single-axis rotation of the safe-hold mode was used to characterize the fluxgate's new feedback dynamics.
-This characterisation process was then adapted for routine operation intervals with slow reaction wheel rates to allow the transient behaviour to be characterized over long intervals of data spanning a wide range of temperatures.
+We present an in situ calibration process to derive the transient behavior of the offsetting fluxgate magnetometer (MGF) instruments on the Cassiope spacecraft.
+The dynamic behavior of the MGF changed on orbit following a software update.
+Characterizing the new instrument dynamics during normal spacecraft operations and then removing the transients was confounded by significant magnetic interference from the reaction wheels used to orient the spacecraft.
+Special operations were performed where data were taken in a safehold mode, with the reaction wheels stopped, following a single-event upset of the spacecraft bus flight computer after transiting the South Atlantic Anomaly.
+The slow single-axis rotation of the safehold mode was used to characterize the fluxgate's new feedback dynamics.
+This characterization process was then adapted for routine operation intervals with slow reaction wheel rates to allow the transient behavior to be characterized over long intervals of data spanning a wide range of temperatures.
 Subtracting these characterized transients from the flight data improves the instrument's noise floor and allows the instrument to accurately track rapidly changing local fields without loss of measurement fidelity.
-More generally, this characterisation process should apply to other situations where the dynamics of an offsetting instrument must be calibrated in-situ.
+More generally, this characterization process should apply to other situations where the dynamics of an offsetting instrument must be calibrated in situ.

-1 Introduction and Motivation
+1 Introduction and motivation

-The Enhanced Polar Outflow Probe (e-POP) payload on-board the Cassiope spacecraft (Yau and James, 2015) includes the Magnetic Field Instrument (MGF) to study small-scale field-aligned currents (Wallis et al., 2015).
-The MGF comprises two matched fluxgate magnetometers, referred to as Inboard and Outboard, deployed at different distances from the spacecraft on a common boom.
-The MGF uses an offsetting design, where digitally controlled magnetic feedback extends the magnetic range of the instrument allowing it to maintain fine (62.5 pT) resolution even in the strong ambient field at a perigee of ~325 km.
+The Enhanced Polar Outflow Probe (e-POP) payload onboard the Cassiope spacecraft (Yau and James, 2015) includes the magnetic field instrument (MGF) to study smallscale field-aligned currents (Wallis et al., 2015).
+The MGF comprises two matched fluxgate magnetometers, referred to as inboard and outboard, deployed at different distances from the spacecraft on a common boom.
+The MGF uses an offsetting design, where digitally controlled magnetic feedback extends the magnetic range of the instrument allowing it to maintain fine (62.5 pT) resolution even in the strong ambient field at a perigee of \sim 325 km.
 An MGF firmware patch to address a timing issue in the instrument was required after the launch of the spacecraft.
 This firmware patch, described below, changed the dynamics of the instrument as it updates its magnetic feedback to track the local field.
 Without appropriate compensation in post-processing, the magnetic feedback updates lead to non-physical transients on the order of 50 nT in the measured magnetic field.
-Figure 1a shows how the processed magnetic field data can be contaminated with broadband noise, manifesting as vertical stripes in the dynamic spectra, resulting from the uncompensated transients after each update to the magnetic feedback used to null the magnetic field in the sensor (Figure 1c).
+Two examples are highlighted in Fig. 1c by orange circles.
+The first is a < 1 nT and results from a feedback step cross-coupled from another channel.
+The second is $\sim 50 \,\text{nT}$ (clipped by the y scale required to show the first transient) resulting from a feedback step on the same channel.
+Figure 1a shows how the processed magnetic field data can be contaminated with broadband noise, manifesting as vertical stripes in the dynamic spectra, resulting from the uncompensated transients after each update to the magnetic feedback used to null the magnetic field in the sensor (Fig. 1c).
+The varying intensity of the vertical stripes primarily relates to how often feedback is updated.
+Frequent updates aggregate to a higher power spectral density.